 She may be the Goddess of Death, but Hela’s rage is neutered.
-Her warriors have not a single oozing fang to rival the mighty-jawed, hideous Outriders of deathlord Thanos (Infinity War, Endgame).
+Her warriors have not a single oozing fang to rival the mighty-jawed, hideous Outriders of death lord Thanos (Infinity War, Endgame).
 When Hela rips out Thor’s eye, it’s a swift incision.
 When she leaps into the air for her crucial one-on-one with Thor, Waititi cuts the scene.
 Thor films inherit their jocularity from their bombastic hero, but Eric Pearson’s script too frequently, as in Black Widow, diverts to another world of boy toy amusement: Jeff Goldblum, and his gladiatorial gameshow on planet Sakar.
-It’s a sad day when a critic regrets Goldblum screen time, but one rues the thought of his character the Grandmaster returning for Thor: Love and Thunder (2022) and ruining tension.
+It’s a sad day when a critic regrets Goldblum's screen time.

 Thor: Ragnorak was made in 2017.
 By tragic chance, the taking down of Odin’s statuary foreshadowed George Floyd’s murder in 2020 and the Black Lives Matter supporters’ removal of racist statues.
 Hela’s smashing of Odin’s murals is a reminder that the roots of colonial oppression continue to spread; violence is sometimes a necessary stage.

-From Abused Daughter to Weaponised Woman: Nebula, The Taskmaster, and Black Widow
+From Abused Daughter to Weaponised Woman: Nebula, Taskmaster, and Black Widow

 While Blanchett’s Hela wouldn’t look out of place on the Givenchy runway, Nebula (Karen Gillan) and Taskmaster (Olga Kurylenko), cyborg daughters, respectively, of Thanos and the Black Widow-breeding General Dreykov (Ray Winstone), are two unpretty female weapons.
 James Gunn’s loveable Guardian of the Galaxy (2014, 2017, 2023) films provide light relief to the darker Avengers world, meaning that Gillan’s performance, funny yet ominous and one of the strongest among the cast, might be overlooked.
 She seethes with resentment and pathos, her rebuilt eyes glittering like two blasted midnights, her guttural, dusky voice brimming with unshed tears.